60frames/jestpack/README.md

     }
 }
 ```

 > NOTE: Using a separate entry point per test suite allows Jest to run your tests in parallel processes!

 > NOTE: The /example demonstrates how the entry points could be dynamically generated.

-This next step is optional depending whether you intend to define manual `__mocks__`.
-If you do then you need to run your modules through the manual mock loader:
+If you intend to define manual `__mocks__` then you need to run your modules through the manual mock loader:

 ```js
 // webpack.config.js